renesugar/k_elda_archive/docs/_GettingStarted.md

-Your output will look similar to the output above (note that you may get an error that begins with "unable to query connections: rpc error" when you first run `quilt show`; this error is benign and can occur while the machines are booting).
+Your output will look similar to the output above (note that you may get an error that begins with "unable to query connections: rpc error" when you first run `kelda show`; this error is benign and can occur while the machines are booting).

-The output above means that Quilt has launched two machines, one as a master and one as a worker, in Amazon.
+The output above means that Kelda has launched two machines, one as a master and one as a worker, in Amazon.
 Both machines are `disconnected`, because they're still being initialized.
 When a machine is fully booted and configured, it will be marked as `connected` in the `STATUS` column.